A Survey on Visual Transformer: Vision Transformer

 \subsubsection{Compact Architecture Design}

 Beyond compressing pre-defined transformer models into smaller ones, some works attempt to design compact models directly~\cite{wu2020lite,jiang2020convbert}.
-Jiang~\etal~\cite{jiang2020convbert} simplified the calculation of self-attention by proposing a new module — called span-based dynamic convolution — that combine the fully-connected layers and the convolutional layers, as shown in Figure~\ref{fig-convbert}.
-The local dependence between representation from different tokens is calculated by convolution operations, which is significantly more efficient than the dense fully-connected layers in standard transformers.
-Depth-wise convolution is also used to further reduce the computing cost.
+Jiang~\etal~\cite{jiang2020convbert} simplified the calculation of self-attention by proposing a new module — called span-based dynamic convolution — that combine the fully-connected layers and the convolutional layers.
 Interesting ``hamburger'' layers are proposed in \cite{anonymous2021is}, using matrix decomposition to substitute the original self-attention layers.Compared with standard self-attention operations, matrix decomposition can be calculated more efficiently while clearly reflecting the dependence between different tokens.
 The design of efficient transformer architectures can also be automated with neural architecture search~(NAS)~\cite{guo2019nat,so2019evolved}, which automatically searches how to combine different components.
+For example, Su~\etal~\cite{su2021vision} searched patch size and dimensions of linear projections and head number of attention modules to get an efficient vision transformer.
+Li~\etal~\cite{li2021bossnas} explored a self-supervised search strategy to get a hybrid architecture composing of both convolutional modules and self-attention modules.